amerkay/wildamer.com/content/article/uk-fundraising-platform-fees.md

 ![GiveWP's Pricing](/imgs/uk-fundraising-platform-fees/givewp-pricing.png)

 > I **do not** have any affiliation with GiveWP.
 I recommend GiveWP because they excel at what they do and their pricing model is an extremely reasonable flat rate of ~$350/year.
-Plus, most charities already use Wordpress.
+Plus, most charities already use WordPress.

 #### When does it make sense to use these platforms?